Lost Soul Aside: Development

 Lost Soul Aside is a game developed by Ultizero Games and published by Sony Interactive Entertainment.
-Ultizero Games is a studio based in Shanghai, China.
+Ultizero Games is based in Shanghai, China.
 The game was originally conceived as a solo project by Yang Bing, but it evolved into a team effort over the years.
-By 2022, the studio's staff comprised about 40 people, mostly development members.
-The game was built using Unreal Engine 4.
+It was built using Unreal Engine 4.

 Yang Bing started the development of Lost Soul Aside in 2014.
 At the time, he was a graduate student at Dongguk University in South Korea.
-After the game's initial reveal in a promotional video uploaded to Yang's YouTube channel in July 2016, Sony took notice and reached out to him, expressing interest in discussing the project and exploring a potential collaboration.
-In 2016, the two parties met in Shanghai, marking the start of their partnership.
+After the game's initial reveal in a promotional video uploaded to Yang's YouTube channel in July 2016, Sony took notice and reached out him, as the company was interested in discussing the project and exploring a potential collaboration.
+In 2016, the two parties met in Shanghai, which marked the start of their partnership.
 In October 2016, Sony offered a place for the game in its China Hero Project.
 Yang regarded the opportunity to receive funding and technical support from Sony as a big deal, considering that China's console game market was not established, so he participated in the China Hero Project and worked closely with the people involved starting in 2016.
 With support from Sony and its game industry partners, Yang founded Ultizero Games in January 2017.
 Sony officially became the game's publisher in 2022.
-According to Yang, during a particularly challenging phase of development, Sony proposed a deeper level of cooperation that established its publishing role and helped get the project back on track.
+According to Yang, during a particularly challenging phase of development, Sony proposed a deeper level of cooperation that established its publishing role and helped the project get back on track.
 The Sony team worked jointly with the studio on certain aspects of development, such as project management, performance optimization, music and sound, and other areas.
+Yang attributed the game's long development cycle largely to early inexperience and the time required to build a capable team.